 Another option is to develop an integration layer comprising of external peripheral systems that expose customer-oriented APIs to the outside world on the one hand and integrate with the core system on the other.

 In IT-speak, this process is called decoupling and appears sound from a purely IT-architectural point of view.
 Put very simply, it means that you connect two systems or components without connecting them directly.
-While it is likely the only reasonable choice when you are dealing with an old legacy core, it brings with it many disadvantages in terms of the business value proposition.
+While it is likely the only reasonable choice when dealing with an old legacy core, it brings many disadvantages in terms of the business value proposition.

 Figure 2: Diagram of building customer-centric APIs through peripheral systems.
 Note how the dedicated peripheral systems can provide a better API experience for your partners, but with the cost of having to buy or develop - and worse - maintain multiple systems.